MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 > [!NOTE]
-> To see information about updates and changes to the dashboard,  click the link in the **Good news!** banner when it displays in CQD.
+> To see information about updates and changes to the dashboard, click the **Good news!** banner when it displays in CQD.

 ## CQD Near-Real-Time (NRT) Data